bbtai2lab/graphic2sequence/README.md

 2. Resnet152 (`torch.no_grad()`)
 3. 2 layer CNN pretrained by AutoEncoder (model is defined in AE_bootstrap.py)

+conclusion : best accuracy is acheived by *free* Resnet18 CNN-Encoder ( *free* : train CNN-Encoder and LSTM-Decoder simultaneously.)

 # AutoEncoding bootstrap images
 ---